-The 2020 coronavirus pandemic has disrupted global trade like few outbreaks before.
+The 2020 COVID-19 and its Impact has disrupted global trade like few outbreaks before.
 There isn’t a country on the planet whose economy isn’t struggling as night trains are canceled and thousands of planes are downed.

 Readiness for spikes in demand